kalisio/kApp/docs/guides/installing-kapp.md

 If running Docker under Windows in a virtual machine first redirect the port 8080 of your virtual machine to your host
 :::

-::: details docker-compose.yml - Used to deploy MongoDB and KApp containers.
+::: details docker-compose.yml - Used to deploy MongoDB and kApp containers.
 <<< @/.vuepress/public/docker-compose.yml
 :::